Creating

 • What happens in the other POVs that affects this POV?

-• What actions hinder another POV?
+• What actions hinder or help another POV?

 The Bigger Picture Affects More Than Just One Character

 Events have far-reaching consequences that can help and hinder your POVs.
-One thing can force everyone to change their plans, which is an effective way to nudge them all toward a similar goal or story arc.
+One character's action can force everyone to change their plans, which is an effective way to nudge them all toward a similar goal or story arc.
 It can also reinforce that this isn't several stories in one, it's several characters working toward one larger goal.

 • What actions are critical to the core conflict and plot?